-Note: In the INSERT statement, a where 1=0 predicate is used to avoid retrieving data from the remote server, which can result in slower performance.
+Note: In the INSERT statement, a where should be either ListID =''0'' or TxnID=''0'' depending on your query field.
+The ListID =''0'' or TxnID=''0'' predicate is used to avoid retrieving data from the remote server, resulting in slower performance.
 Also, UPDATE and DELETE operations have special QODBC requirements.

 I have a QODBC stored procedure that I have proved and tested in VBDemo.
 Now I need to call it from a SQL command while specifying the linked server.
 Can you provide an example SQL statement?

-You can execute sp_report from SQL Server using below sample query:
+You can execute sp_report from SQL Server using the below sample query:

 select * from openquery (QODBC, 'sp_report salesbyrepsummary show label, amount_1 date parameters DateMacro = ''Today''')